 Hi!
-I’m Leo Scholl, a neuroscientist who likes to build things.
+I’m Leo Scholl, a neuroscientist building brain-machine interfaces to study learning.
 I’m currently a postdoctoral researcher in Amy Orsborn’s lab at the University of Washington.
-I’m interested in how the structure of networks in the brain influences function.

 CV